tanyanebhwani/urbanMobility/README.md

 Unauthenticated users can:

- --View routes and travel details
+ - View routes and travel details

 Authenticated users can:

---Save routes to favorites
+- Save routes to favorites
---View saved routes on the map
+- View saved routes on the map

 No user roles are implemented at this stage.

 🛣️ How to Use

---Enter the source and destination in the input boxes.
+- Enter the source and destination in the input boxes.
---Click on Get Route to view the optimal path.
+- Click on Get Route to view the optimal path.

 If logged in:

---Click on Add to Favorites to save the route.
+- Click on Add to Favorites to save the route.
---Click on View Favorites to revisit saved paths on the map.
+- Click on View Favorites to revisit saved paths on the map.

 If not logged in:

---Click Try for Free to use routing without saving options.
+- Click Try for Free to use routing without saving options.

 🛤️ Future Improvements
---Some features currently planned:
+- Some features currently planned:

 🔄 Show live traffic updates on the route.